-When selecting external asset managers, Nykredit considers their ability to create value and benefit society.
-This policy also extends to their investments.
-Prior to selection, the asset manager's investment process is analysed, including how it aligns with Nykredit's philosophy.
+When selecting external asset managers, Nykredit considers the manager's ability to create value and benefit society.
+This approach extends to their investments.
+Prior to selection, the asset manager's investment process is analysed, including its alignment with Nykredit's policy.
 The existing portfolio is analysed in relation to sustainability, violation of international sanctions and climate footprint.
 This, combined with the asset manager's plans for further process development, is included in the decision.
-The asset manager is not required to have signed UNPRI, but will be requested to do so, if appointed.

-When the asset manager has been appointed, Nykredit will regularly monitor developments in terms of sustainability risks, adverse impacts and climate footprint.
-This will be part of the ongoing dialogue with the asset manager, and we will share the information with clients.
-Nykredit's exclusion list will be implemented for these funds, and Nykredit will engage with companies if they violate international conventions, and Nykredit exercises its voting rights for the funds' equity positions.
+The asset manager is not required already to be a signatory to UNPRI, but will be requested to do so, if appointed.
+Following the appointment of an asset manager, Nykredit regularly monitors developments in terms of sustainability risks, adverse impacts and climate footprint.
+This is part of the ongoing dialogue with the asset manager, and we share the information with clients.
+Nykredit's exclusion list is implemented for these funds, and Nykredit will engage with companies if they violate international norms.
+Nykredit exercises its voting rights for the funds' equity positions.